Want to shoot some action shots but afraid you might miss the moment? Then it’s about time you learned about Burst Mode.

 In this article, we’ll teach you how to use iPhone photo bursts and show you all its creative possibilities.

 If you know how to use the iPhone’s Burst Mode you’ll be able to take better, more fun photos, including candid photos.

 What Are iPhone Photo Bursts?

 First, let’s start with the definition of Burst Mode.
-It’s a feature on the iPhone that allows you to take a sequence of action pictures.
+It’s one of the camera features on the iPhone camera app that allows you to take a sequence of action pictures.

 So instead of making one photo, it shoots several frames to capture a single moment.

-In the frame burst mode, the iPhone shoots at 10 frames per second.
+In the frame burst mode, Apple’s iPhone camera shoots at 10 frames per second.
 It’s fast compared to average cameras that can only shoot 5 to 8 frames per seconds (even some DSLRs!).